Earth Prime: The Chronicles of Amber

 Though not using the term "Earth Prime", Roger Zelazny's The Chronicles of Amber fantasy series features a similar concept.
 In the Amber stories, Amber is the only true world; all others, including our Earth, are but "shadows" of the tension between it and Chaos.

 Teenage Mutant Ninja Turtles

-In the Teenage Mutant Ninja Turtles made-for-TV film, Turtles Forever, Ch'rell (or 2003 series's version of The Shredder), took the technodrome from his 1987 series counterpart and Krang and upgraded it with Utrom technology.
+In the Teenage Mutant Ninja Turtles made-for-TV film, Turtles Forever, Ch'rell (or 2003 series's version of The Shredder) took the technodrome from his 1987 series counterpart and Krang and upgraded it with Utrom technology.
 He later decided to destroy Turtle-Prime to destroy the multiverse.
 He was stopped by the three teams of turtles from the Prime, 1987, and 2003 universes.
-Although the true "Earth Prime" of the movie would be that inhabited by Kevin Eastman and Peter Laird in the closing shot, shown putting the finishing touches on the first issue of the Teenage Mutant Ninja Turtles comic book.
+The true "Earth Prime" of the film would be that inhabited by Kevin Eastman and Peter Laird in the closing shot, shown putting the finishing touches on the first issue of the Teenage Mutant Ninja Turtles comic book.